Sarthak3003/JTP-TechnicalProject/README.md

 #### Python

 Python is a programming language used for the backend of our website.
-You can download and install Python for free from [here](https://www.python.org/downloads/).
-Make sure to choose the version that says "Latest Python 3 Release."
+You can download and install Python for free from [here](https://www.python.org/downloads/). <u>Python version 3.9 is recommended</u>.

 #### Node.js